Recursive Feasibility Guided Optimal Parameter Adaptation of Differential Convex Optimization Policies for Safety-Critical Systems: INTRODUCTION

 This work addresses two issues.
 First, we start with parameterized QPs as policies that need to optimized.
 The sensitivity analysis of QPs is exploited to extract gradients of the control input with respect to its parameters.
 Then we consider performance over a time horizon as the criterion for adapting the parameters in presence of multiple conflicting constraints.
 The performance here is defined in terms of an objective function for the horizon that needs to be maximized.
-Therefore, this adaptation explicitly creates a link between state feedback controllers and their long term behavior.
-The resulting process is realized as a directed graph whose nodes represent states and inputs, and edges represent differential mappings.
+Therefore, this adaptation explicitly creates a link between static state-feedback controllers and their long term behavior.
+The resulting process is realized as a directed computational graph whose nodes represent states or functions, and edges represent the arguments to the node's functions.
 Parameter update is achieved by backpropagating gradients through the graph and applying constrained Gradient Descent(GD) to improve performance.
-This is the first time to best of authors' knowledge that sensitivity analysis is applied to treat QP based safety-critical control design as differentiable policy layer that is improved over a time horizon by rolling out trajectory to future.
+This is the first time to best of authors' knowledge that sensitivity analysis is applied to treat QP based safety-critical control design as differentiable policy that is improved over a time horizon by rolling out trajectory to future.

-Second, the potential infeasibility of QPs at some point in future, which we call lack of recursive feasibility motivated by MPC literature, is addressed by changing parameters in direction that reduces the infeasibility margin of the constraints in QP that fail to be satisfied.
+Secondly, the potential infeasibility of QPs at some point in future, which we call lack of recursive feasibility motivated by MPC literature, is addressed by changing parameters in direction that reduces the infeasibility margin of the constraints in QP that fail to be satisfied.
 Note that feasibility may be lost even in absence of control input bounds as there might not exist a control input that can satisfy all constraints simultaneously at that state.